Hagonoy, Davao del Sur

 Hagonoy, officially the Municipality of Hagonoy (Lungsod sa Hagonoy; Bayan ng Hagonoy), is a municipality in the province of Davao del Sur, Philippines.
-According to the 2020 census, it has a population of 56,919 people.
+According to the 2024 census, it has a population of 58,689 people.

 History

 Before its creation into a municipality, Hagonoy was a sitio of barrio Digos, municipality of Santa Cruz.
 Then, when the municipality of Padada was created on July 1, 1949, Hagonoy was annexed as one of its barrios.
-On May 28, 1953, by virtue of Executive Order No. 596 issued by President Elpidio V. Quirino, Hagonoy was separated from Padada and became a regular municipality.Then in early 1970's, batch of Cebuanos came from Danao City, particularly from Caputatan, among them Nathaniel Capuyan and Loselo Capuno Sr., who worked in the sugarcane plantations and settled in barangay Maliit Digos.
-And from then on plenty of others who came from Caputatan, Danao City followed, and eventually found a place in a land owned by Alejandro Almendras.
+On May 28, 1953, by virtue of Executive Order No. 596 issued by President Elpidio V. Quirino, Hagonoy was separated from Padada and became a regular municipality.
+Then in the early 1970s, a batch of Cebuanos came from Danao City, particularly from Caputatan, among them Nathaniel Capuyan and Loselo Capuno Sr., who worked in the sugarcane plantations and settled in barangay Maliit Digos.
+From then on, plenty of others from Caputatan, Danao City followed, and eventually found a place in a land owned by Alejandro Almendras.

 Republic Act No. 2094, which defined the boundaries of Hagonoy, was ratified in 1959.
 It referred to Hagonoy's territory as comprising the barrios of Kibuaya, Upper Sacub, Lower Sacub, Maliit-Digos, La Union, Malabang, Tulogan, Malinao, Guihing, Pawa, Hagonoy, Balutakay, Leling, and Sinayawan, and the sitios of Quezon and Polopolo.

 The first set of appointed municipal officials assumed office on July 5 of the same year.
-Since its creation into a municipality to date, two (2) appointed and seven (7) elected mayors guided the development and destiny of the town.
+Since its creation into a municipality to date, two appointed and seven elected mayors guided the development and destiny of the town.
 The appointed mayors were Antonio Go Pace (Quirino Administration) and Ramon Sacedon (Magsaysay Administration).
 The first elected Mayor was Gonzalo S. Palamos Sr. He served for one term (4 years).
 Then was elected Board Member of Davao Province (undivided) for two consecutive terms (8 years).
 Alfredo Salutillo then became mayor of Hagonoy for two consecutive terms Gonzalo S. Palamos Sr. was again elected mayor for his second term.
 Bartolome G. Hernandez Jr. (1 term and extended by the proclamation of martial law).
 Mayor Filomeno V. Surposa, was appointed as Officer-In-Charge under the Freedom Constitution after the People Power Revolution and was elected into office during the election on January 17, 1988.
 Mayor Manuel M. Cabardo was elected in the 1992 elections but opted not to bid for reelection in 1995 which Mayor Filomeno V. Surposa was elected back to office.
 In the 1998 election, Jose M. Superales Sr. won over former mayor Filomeno V. Surposa.

 In the recently conducted election on May 14, 2007, Ret.
 Gen. Franco Magno Calida won over Jose M. Superales Sr. in a local election and assumed office on June 30, 2007.

 On June 15, 2025, councilor-elect Melvin "Titing" Ordaneza escaped an assassination attempt by two motorcycle-riding gunmen when their gun did not go off.